 All cells are divided into two types: prokaryotic and eukaryotic cells.
 Prokaryotic cells are those that do not have a nucleus.
 They are much smaller and simpler than eukaryotic cells.
 Bacteria and archaea are both prokaryotes.
-Bacteria come in different shapes and sizes (spheres, rod shaped, and spirals).
-Bacteria can be found in soil, lakes, rivers, oceans, acidic hot springs and radioactive waste.
+Bacteria come in different shapes, such as spheres, rod shaped, and spirals, and sizes.
+Bacteria can be found in soil, lakes, rivers, oceans, acidic hot springs, and radioactive waste.

 Eukaryotic cells have a true nucleus, which means the cell’s DNA is surrounded by a membrane.
 They are much larger and more complex than prokaryotic cells.
 Animals, plants, and fungi (yeast and mushrooms) are all eukaryotic organisms.
 Mitosis is the process by which the nucleus of a eukaryotic cell divides.
 The genetic material of eukaryotes is located in the nucleus and organized into chromosomes.
 A chromosome is made of DNA wrapped around proteins and contains all the genetic information for the organism.